-States District Court for the Northern District of West Virginia, which certified the
+This matter is before the Court upon an August 25, 2023, order of the United States District Court for the Northern District of West Virginia, which certified the following questions:1

 Question No. 1: Is there an implied duty to market for [oil and gas] leases containing an in-kind royalty provision?